DIPAD-Fran-Bryden/DIPAD-Fran-Bryden/README.md

 :books: [You're an analyst manager who wants to steer your team right?
 The Strategic Reproducible Analysis Book](https://department-for-transport.github.io/strategic_reproducible_analysis/)

-## Want to learn about BigQuery?
-Check out these DfT-resources from someone better at it than me!
+## Want to learn about GCP tools?
+We have resources on that too!

 :books: [SQL and how to use it in BigQuery](https://department-for-transport.github.io/intro_sql_in_bigquery/)
 :books: [Want the best of both worlds?
 Connect R to BQ](https://department-for-transport.github.io/gcp_to_r/)